ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 ---
 # Access Control on Stored Procedures
 To finish off our discussion of Snowflake Stored Procedures, I am going to delve a little bit into access control features Snowflake provides for Stored Procedures.
 There are two types of privileges that stored procedures utilize: Those directly on the procedure and those on the database objects that the procedure can access.
 Similar to other database objects in Snowflake, stored procedures are owned by a role and have one or more privileges that can be granted to other roles.
 There are currently two privileges that can apply to stored procedures: USAGE and OWNERSHIP.
-For a role to use a stored procedure, it must either be the owner of the stored procedure or have been granted USAGE on the procedure ^[For a more in depth view on Access Control in Snowflake, I refer you to [Access Control Considerations](https://docs.snowflake.net/manuals/user-guide/security-access-control-considerations.html) in the Snowflake Documentation.].
+For a role to use a stored procedure, it must either be the owner of the stored procedure or have been granted USAGE on the procedure ^[For a more in-depth view on Access Control in Snowflake, I refer you to [Access Control Considerations](https://docs.snowflake.net/manuals/user-guide/security-access-control-considerations.html) in the Snowflake Documentation.].

 ----
 During this blog, we've examined Snowflake Stored Procedures from Creation to Execution.
-In addition, we've discussed some of the key differences between stored procedures and user defined functions as well as examined session state and the two 'types' of procedures Snowflake provides.
+We've also discussed some of the key differences between stored procedures and user-defined functions as well as examined session state and the two 'types' of procedures Snowflake provides.
 To round out procedures, we briefly viewed access control in Snowflake and how privileges can affect procedure execution.

 For more information on how Ippon Technologies, a Snowflake partner, can help your organization utilize the benefits of Snowflake for a migration from a traditional Data Warehouse, Data Lake or POC, contact sales@ipponusa.com.